Podcast

 What makes inclusive and universal design?

-In Conversation with Naziaty Mohd Yaacob
+In conversation with Naziaty Mohd Yaacob

 2 SEAsian women.
 One with greyish hair is seated with 2 fingers up sign.
 She has a black top, the woman at the back is leaning forward.
 She has a checked blue and white shirt.
 They are both smiling.